Slynchy/RPY-PDF/README.md

 # RPY-eBook
-For parsing .rpy script into eBook-friendly format (or txt, for further formatting)
+For parsing .rpy script into eBook-friendly format for further formatting

 # How to compile
-Link with latest versions of libpng, libhpdf, and zlib.
-Compile as normal.
+Compile as normal, no linking required

 # How to use
 Setup the corresponding text file to match parameters of the RPY script you wish to parse: